 How to Use Ginseng

 There are no physician listed recommendations for using ginseng.
 In fact, the FDA has numerous listed health fraud warnings and it is not a recognized drug.
-It is approved as a food, however, and the National Institute of Health released a favorable 2001 report indicating the plant did have antioxidant benefits.
+It is approved as a food, however, and the National Institutes of Health released a favorable 2001 report indicating the plant did have antioxidant benefits.

 - dry mouth